Winter Shelters

 Winter Shelter Model

-• Volunteers from local churches and community come together to staff the Shelter, working at any venue, according to their availability (this allows numerically small churches to partner in the project).
+Volunteers, both from local churches and the community, come together to staff the Shelter, working at any venue according to their availability.
+This allows numerically small churches to partner in the project.
+Policies and procedures are implemented consistently across each venue.

-• The project is managed by a Steering Group made up of the Project Coordinator, a Volunteer Coordinator, Venue Coordinators and a Secretary.
-Additional members could be a Deputy Coordinator, Prayer Coordinator, Media and Communications Assistant.
+The Project is managed by a Management Committee made up of the Project Coordinator, a Volunteer Coordinator, Venue Coordinators and a Secretary.
+Additional members could be a Deputy Coordinator, Prayer Coordinator or Media & Communications Assistant.

-• A trailer or van is used to house other equipment and bedding which is moved each day between venues (stretcher beds, games, notice board, toiletries, towels, bedding, extra heater etc)
+A trailer or van is used to house other equipment and bedding which is moved each day between venues (stretcher beds/inflatable mattresses, games, towels, toiletries, bedding etc.).

 “Participating in Stable One has provided members of our church yet another avenue to demonstrate the love of Jesus towards people in our community.
 One aspect of this ministry that I admire is that we are able to serve in unison, focusing on Kingdom goals, through a wide variety of people expressing an equally diverse number of skills.
 We want our Stable One guests to be shown care and compassion during the challenging winter months – all without regard to waving a denominational flag.”